-PRIVACY PRACTICE AND ACCOMMODATIONS GUIDANCE
+POLICY FOR PRIVACY PRACTICE AND ACCOMMODATIONS GUIDANCE

 - 1. Great Hearts will comply with all settled law (statute, controlling case law and administrative regulations) for the jurisdictions in which it operates schools; - 2.
-Great Hearts will take into account each student's privacy and safety;

-- 3. EVERY STUDENT entrusted to our schools is to be educated with exactly the same level of care and respect for his/her dignity. - 4.
-At the request of the parents or legal guardians, accommodations and/or modifications to standard policies and procedures will be considered through a formal process.
+Great Hearts will take into account each student's privacy and safety; - 3.
+EVERY STUDENT entrusted to our academies is to be educated with exactly the same level of care and respect for their dignity. - 4.
+At the request of the parents/guardians, accommodations and/or modifications to standard policies and procedures will be considered through a formal process.

-A. Student enrollment and instruction
+Student enrollment and instruction

 - 1. Schools will record and identify each enrolled student as required by state law. - 2.
 Schools will record and report the legal name of the student as recorded in enrollment documents submitted by the family.
-School staff will upon request refer to the student by a variant name or nickname sanctioned by the student and both his/her custodial parents or guardians.
+School staff will upon request refer to the student by a variant name or nickname sanctioned by the student and both their custodial parents/guardians.

-B. Use of School Facilities
+Use of School Facilities

 - 1. Schools shall maintain single sex restroom and locker room facilities and shall also provide single-occupant restroom and changing facilities.
 Students may use the single-sex facilities that correspond to their current school records described above, and single-occupant restrooms and locker/changing rooms that are open to use by all students. - 2.
 This section shall not apply to a person or persons who enter a single-sex facility for purposes of - a.
 Maintenance - b.
 Providing medical assistance - c.
-Protecting a student/students from a threat to good order or safety - d.
+Protecting a student /student(s) from a threat to good order or safety - d.
 Shelter in an emergency - 3.
-No student shall be compelled to use a single-sex restroom or locker/changing room facility against their wishes; access to private, single occupant facilities will be provided.
+No students shall be compelled to use a single-sex restroom or locker/changing room facility against their wishes; access to private, single occupant facilities will be provided.

-C. Participation in school activities
+Participation in school activities

-1. Students are eligible to participate in athletic activities based on requirements of the specific league or ruling body for the athletic activity.
+Students are eligible to participate in athletic activities based on requirements of the specific league or ruling body for the athletic activity.